rostislav-nikitin/coasyncpp/README.md

 /// of the third party IO library. void ioReadFunc(int entityId, read_callback_t callback, void *userData) {
-    // Register some task to run read IO in the separater thread
+    // Register some task to run read IO in the separate thread
     // When task done -- run callback
 }